Child Support Lawyer

 If you are concerned that your child support payments are too low and that you cannot get by without a considerable financial struggle, you will want to talk with a family law lawyer who can help you obtain a more fair determination.

-If, on the other hand, the child support payments you are making are too high, consulting an attorney may give you an avenue for having them lowered.
+On the other hand, if the child support payments you are making are too high, consulting an attorney may give you an avenue for having them lowered.
 The attorneys at Slater & Zurz LLP are very familiar with the issues in this area of family law and invite you to consult with them to see if your situation can be improved.
 Contact the law firm at 1-888-534-4850 and tell them you need help with child support issues.
 You can also contact them through the firm’s website, slaterzurz.com.